 The following individuals in H-4 status may also apply for an EAD:

 - Individuals in H-4 status whose spouse in H-1B status is the beneficiary of an approved I-140 (employment-based Immigrant Petition).

-- Individuals in H-4 status whose spouse in H-1B status was granted an extension of his or her status beyond the standard maximum period of six years of H-1B status (based on an employment-based green card application.
+- Individuals in H-4 status whose spouse in H-1B status was granted an extension of their status beyond the standard maximum period of six years of H-1B status (based on an employment-based green card application.
 The I-765 may be filed concurrently with the I-539 and I-129 for the status extensions beyond the sixth year.

 Please be sure to review the instructions before filing a request for an EAD.

 If one’s dependents are currently abroad, they can apply for their dependent visa – Canadian citizens are exempt from the visa requirement – on the basis of the primary status holder’s H-1B approval notice (Form I-797) and proof of their relationship (e.g., marriage certificate or birth certificate) only.
 If the dependent is currently in the U.S. in a different immigration status, a Form I-539, Application to Extend/Change Nonimmigrant Status must be filed with USCIS.
 This form must generally be filed by the applicant him or herself.
 If FSIS is filing an application for the primary status holder, FSIS can file this I-539 with the main application.
 The filing fee for an I-539 application is the responsibility of the applicant.